 Taking study breaks and time off to enjoy things you love is vital to stress relief, boosting self-esteem, and keeping yourself productive in law school.

 The American Bar Association, the Dave Nee Foundation, and Liberty University School of Law have partnered together to provide students with a free, confidential, and simple screening to determine whether they are currently facing a mental health concern.
 You can take this free mental health screening here.

 Office of Student Affairs

-The Office of Student Affairs strives to develop an atmosphere which enhances and maximizes the quality of life of each law student while attending Liberty University School of Law.
+The Office of Student Affairs strives to develop an atmosphere that enhances and maximizes the quality of life of each law student while attending Liberty University School of Law.
 The law school experience goes beyond the classroom to include areas such as emotional, spiritual, social, and physical strength.
 The Office of Student Affairs provides a safe place where students know they can share their concerns and struggles discreetly.
-You can contact the director of Student Affairs, Mrs. Laura Slagle, at LISlagle@liberty.edu and (434) 592-3396.
+You can contact the Director of Student Affairs, Mrs. Sarah O’Brien, at email@example.com and (434) 592-3396.